-A dental implant is a small post (usually made of titanium or a similar material) that is placed into your jawbone to act like the root of a tooth.
-After it heals and becomes stable, it can hold a crown (a single replacement tooth), a bridge (multiple teeth), or even a full set of teeth.
+A dental implant is a small post (made of titanium) that is placed into your jawbone to act like the root of a tooth.
+After it heals and becomes stable, it can support a natural-looking crown (a single replacement tooth), a bridge (multiple replacement teeth), or even a full set of replacement teeth.

 Dental implants are not the same as dentures or bridges that sit on top of the gums.
 Implants are placed in the jaw and are designed to become part of your smile.
 This is why many people choose implants when they want a secure, long-term tooth replacement.

-- Abutment: connector piece on top of the implant
+- An Abutment: A connector piece on top of the implant

-- Restoration: the visible tooth/teeth (crown, bridge, or denture)
+- The Final Restoration: The visible tooth/teeth (crown, bridge, or denture)

 Not everyone needs the same type of implant plan.
 The best choice depends on how many teeth are missing, your bone health, your bite, and your overall health.